-1. WDAC/Device Guard explained
+1. MDAG/ WDAC/Device Guard explained

 Securing your environment by creating and maintaining WDAC policies will take some time.
 The policies you have created at the beginning can be outdated within a few weeks.
 Implementing WDAC is not a set-and-forget solution, you will need to spend time on it to maintain it.

-When you want to deploy WDAC, there is of course a requirement.
+When you want to deploy WDAC, there is, of course, a requirement.
 Luckily it’s a simple one, you will only need to make sure the device has Windows 10 installed and nothing more.
-Luckily there are no restrictions about which Windows 10 version is required, but it’s best practice to use 1903+
+Luckily, there are no restrictions about which Windows 10 version is required, but it’s best practice to use 1903+

 When you want to know the WDAC differences between each Windows 10 build, go check out this file.
 It is the WDAC code integrity policy schema.